 Darker With The Lights On

 Our Research Notes series invites authors to describe their process for a recent book, with “research” defined as broadly as they like.
-This week, David Hayden writes about Darker With Lights On from Little Island Press (with a US edition forthcoming from Transit Books.
+This week, David Hayden writes about Darker With The Lights On from Little Island Press/Carcanet Press (UK) and Transit Books (US).

 On Forgetting and Writing